 ONLINE & IN-PERSON TRAINING:

-NCOT (PTY) LTD who offered SA’s first ever ONLINE Perinatal Bereavement Training, is now offering an in-person training of the same course in Pretoria, South Africa together with the online training.
-Both the online and in-person trainings are evidence-based training and is delivered by an experienced facilitator/trainer using various methods of training as an experienced SBD Birth, Bereavement & Adoption Doula®, Curriculum Developer and Corporate Trainer, Writer and Birth & Remembrance Photographer.
+NCOT (PTY) LTD offers SA’s first ever ONLINE Pregnancy & Infant Loss Training and is delivered by an experienced facilitator/trainer using various methods of training as an experienced SBD Birth, Bereavement & Adoption Doula®, Curriculum Developer and Corporate Trainer, Writer and Birth & Remembrance Photographer.
 Almost 50 students have completed this training already and have used this training as foundation for expanding their businesses.
 The feedback on this course is overwhelming positive – both from the professionals in the industry as well as parents.

 MORE INFORMATION ON THE COURSE: